 Grant Ernhart, certified Rolfer

-providing Rolfing to the Minneapolis and St.Paul Metro Area
+providing Rolfing and Therapeutic massage to the Minneapolis and St.Paul Metro Area

 Much of the latest research on chronic pain suggests that the nervous system plays a much larger role in perpetuating the pain signal than we had previously thought.
 In fact, we now know that even if our tissues have healed from an injury our nervous system may still register pain there, even though the tissue is healed and healthy.
 It is as if our software that decides whether we are in pain or not needs to be recalibrated in order to become accurate again.
 There are many factors that can help facilitate this recalibration such as education about the role of the nervous system in pain perception, gentle non-threat inducing touch and movement/exercise.
 Read the article below to begin to learn more about recent thinking on chronic pain.